microsoft/ivy/doc/examples/sht/trans.md

 ## The message queues

 We aqlso need to verify the mesage queues agains their specification.
-We will use [paramater stripping](leader.md) to do that:
+We will use [parameter stripping](leader.md) to do that:

     isolate iso_mq(mq_me:id) = mq(mq_me) with seq_num

 What this means is that we verify one message queue instance named `mq_me` in isolation from the others.
-This works because the different message queues don't interfer with each other.
+This works because the different message queues don't interfere with each other.

 # Testing

-Before implementing the application-level protcol on top of this service, its worth instnatiating and proving it, and perhaps also testing it a bit.
+Before implementing the application-level protcol on top of this service, it's worth instantiating and proving it, and perhaps also testing it a bit.
 Here is a [test module](trans_test.ivy):

     include trans